A lower bound of the crossing number of composite knots: Handle structure and normal surfaces

-There are $2$ classes, called the {\it flat} disks and the {\it curved} disks.
-As in Case~3, the $\partial D^2$ consists of the polygonal arcs coming from normal disks in adjacent handles.
-None of the disks meet $[-1/2,1/2]\times\{v\}$.
-The $D^2$ is flat if it is horizontal and the two points $D^2\cap [-1,1]\times\{v\}$ and $D^2\cap K$ lie on different sides of $S_0$.
-According to the positions of the two points, there are $2$ subclasses, and we denote them by $F_-^+$ and $F_+^-$ respectively, see Figure~\ref{fig:surP} for an example in $F_-^+$.
-The $D^2$ is curved if it is a union of one vertical disk and two horizontal disks satisfying those properties of curved disks in Case~3, and each horizontal disk can only meet $K$ and $[-1,1]\times\{v\}$ on different sides of $S_0$.
-It has a similar shape to disks in $C_0$ or $C_{\pm}$, and according to the position of $D^2\cap K$, we have $4$ subclasses $C_0^+$, $C_0^-$, $C_-^+$, and $C_+^-$.
+There are two classes, called the {\it flat disks} and the {\it curved disks}.
+The disks have shapes similar to those in $F_{\pm}$, $C_0$, or $C_{\pm}$, and they do not meet $[-1/2,1/2]\times\{v\}$.
+As in Case 3, their boundaries consist of the polygonal arcs coming from the disks defined in Cases 1 and 2.
+The $D^2$ is flat if it is horizontal and the two intersection points of $D^2$ with $[-1,1]\times\{v\}$ and $K$ lie on different sides of $S_0$.
+Then according to whether it meets $[-1,-1/2]\times\{v\}$ or $[1/2,1]\times\{v\}$, we can divide the flat disks into two subclasses, denoted by $F_-^+$ and $F_+^-$, respectively.
+The $D^2$ is curved if it is a union of one vertical disk and two horizontal disks, where these disks satisfy the properties of the curved disks in Case 3, and each of the horizontal disks can only meet $[-1,1]\times\{v\}$ and $K$ on different sides of $S_0$.
+Then, according to the shape of $D^2$ and the position of the point $D^2\cap K$, we can divide the curved disks into four subclasses, denoted by $C_0^+$, $C_0^-$, $C_-^+$, and $C_+^-$, respectively.

-The left picture of Figure~\ref{fig:surP} shows a disk in $F_+$ and a disk in $F_-^+$.
-By adding a band between them as in the left picture of Figure~\ref{fig:surC}, we will get a disk in $C_0^+$, and a similar band sum of a disk in $F_-$ and a disk in $F_+^-$ can provide a disk in $C_0^-$.
-In the right picture of Figure~\ref{fig:surP}, we have a disk in $C_-^+$.
-We can also regard it as the ``sum'' of the disks in the left picture.
-The disks in $C_+^-$ are similar.
-Note that each of $F_-^+$, $F_+^-$, $C_-^+$, and $C_+^-$ consists of two smaller classes, and for $C_0^+$ and $C_0^-$ there are four smaller classes, respectively.
+The left picture of Figure~\ref{fig:surP} shows a disk in $F_-^+$ and a disk in $F_+$.
+By adding a band between them as in the left picture of Figure~\ref{fig:surC}, we can obtain a disk in $C_0^+$.
+The right picture of Figure~\ref{fig:surP} shows a disk in $C_-^+$.
+An isometry interchanging the two arcs of $A_v$ will send a disk in $F_-^+$, $C_0^+$, or $C_-^+$ to some disk in $F_+^-$, $C_0^-$, or $C_+^-$, respectively.
+Each of the subclasses $F_-^+$, $F_+^-$, $C_-^+$, and $C_+^-$ can be divided into two smaller classes which are differ by a $\pi$-rotation about $[-1,1]\times\{v\}$, as in the cases of $C_-$ and $C_+$, and according to the position of the band, each of $C_0^+$ and $C_0^-$ can be divided into four smaller classes, as in the case of $C_0$.
+Finally, note that for $D^2$ in $C_-^+$ (resp. $C_+^-$), the point $D^2\cap K$ may lie in the lower (resp. upper) horizontal disk.
+For simplicity, we delete such $D^2$ from $C_-^+$ (resp. $C_+^-$).

-The disks described in Case~3 and Case~4 give all normal disks in the $0$-handle.
-Actually, all the subclasses (and their smaller classes) of these normal disks can be distinguished by the isotopy classes of their boundary patterns, where the isotopies lie in $(-1,1)\times\partial R_v$ and do not meet $K$.
-Also, we can determine that which kinds of disks can appear simultaneously as disjoint disks in the $0$-handle.
-For simplicity and our purposes, we only give relations between the disks without bands.

-\begin{proposition} Let $F_0$, $F_+$, $F_-$, $C_+$, $C_-$, $T_+$, $T_-$, $F_+^-$, $F_-^+$, $C_+^-$, $C_-^+$ represent $11$ vertices, and there is an edge between two different subclasses if there exist two disjoint disks in a $0$-handle belonging to the two subclasses, respectively.
-Then,